Patent Pending

 Intermittent strabismus affects millions of people worldwide.
 When the eye drifts, the person rarely knows it’s happening — and commercial detection devices cost $15,000–$30,000, putting them out of reach for most patients.

-Aaryan Balani, an 8th grader from Cypress, California, spent a year teaching himself machine learning and building a solution.
+Aaryan Balani, an 8th grader from Cerritos, California, spent a year teaching himself machine learning and building a solution.
 EYEVA™ is a custom-trained AI wearable headband that detects eye drift in real time and alerts the user instantly.
 It cost $345 to build.

 $345Build cost